 To prevent this, the law states that you have three years to bring a personal injury claim.

 There are some exceptions to this rule, one of which is child injury claims.
-In Northern Ireland, an injured person under the age of 18 cannot bring a claim on their own.
-This means the three year time limit does not start until their 18th birthday.
-Often, their claim is settled before this date by their next friend.
+In Northern Ireland the three year time limit does not start running until their 18th birthday.

 If you miss the three year limitation period and none of the exceptions apply, you have missed your chance to claim compensation.
 This is an upsetting position to be in.
 You may have a very strong claim, yet you may find that a solicitor will not take it on.
 Sometimes it is possible to extend the deadline, but it is by no means guaranteed.

 If you have had an Accident within the last 3 years – or outside 3 years – call us now and we can discuss your case for free.